-Goal Responsible f To provide leadership, represent members and build organisational understanding Information flow to m informed of all issues Administration Check membership lis Maintain a notebook o Make yourself known Does everyone on the an NZNO resource file " Staff meetings " Notice boards " Delegates badge " New staff orientat Collective Agreement (CA) Have a reasonable kno Recruitment Encourage all to join N meetings where possi Education Equip yourself.
-As a do in the NZNO delegate Organising Ensure members' voic wits about you.
-Alway get members involved Work committee Meet regularly with o Stop work meetings Hold regular meetings business.
-Publicity Ensure NZNO has a pl them.
-Posters and lea information sent to yo Speak up Lead the way at unior your employer and the Report serious incidents to NZNO Contact NZNO imme incident likely to resul Nursing Council, ACC notify our insurers for and support.
+Goal Responsible f To provide leadership, represent members and build organisational Information flow to mobe informed of all issu Administration Check membership lis basis.
+Maintain a note Make yourself known Does everyone on the Assemble an NZNO r , Staff meetings Notice boards Delegates badge New staff orientati Collective Agreement (CA) Have a reasonable kr Recruitment Encourage all to join I induction meetings will Education Equip yourself.
+As a c participate in the NZN Organising Ensure members' vo your wits about you. around and get memb Work committee Meet regularly with ot Stop work meetings Hold regular meetings NZNO business.
+Publicity Ensure NZNO has a p on them.
+Posters and NZNO information se Speak up Lead the way at unior to your employer and Report serious incidents to NZNO Contact NZNO imme incident likely to resul Nursing Council, ACC needs to notify our ins legal advice and supp or embers on your job and organisers.
+NZNO needs to ues and problems that arise in your workplace.